Air India Express Baggage Policy 2026: Complete Xpress Fares Guide

 What through check-in covers

-• Baggage tagged to final destination
+- Baggage tagged to final destination

-• No re-claim and re-check at connecting airport
+- No re-claim and re-check at connecting airport

-• Boarding passes for both flights issued at origin
+- Boarding passes for both flights issued at origin

 Separate-ticket warning

-If you book Express + Air India on separate PNRs, you must claim baggage at the connecting airport, exit security, and re-check at the connecting carrier’s counter.
+If you book Express and Air India on separate PNRs, you must claim baggage at the connecting airport, exit security, and re-check at the connecting carrier’s counter.
 Allow 4-5 hours minimum connection time.
 Lost connections due to delays aren’t covered by either airline.

 Baggage Compensation for Lost or Damaged Bags

-Air India Express follows DGCA caps for domestic routes (₹450/kg, max ₹20,000) and the Montreal Convention’s updated 1,519 SDR limit (~₹1.72 lakh) for international claims effective December 28, 2024 (ICAO, 2024).
+Air India Express applies the baggage liability limits set out in its conditions of carriage on domestic routes, and the Montreal Convention’s updated 1,519 SDR limit (~₹1.72 lakh) for international claims effective December 28, 2024 (ICAO, 2024).
 Claims must be filed within 7 days for damage and 21 days for delay or loss.

-Domestic compensation (DGCA cap)
+Domestic compensation limits

 International compensation (Montreal Convention)

-• Lost or damaged: Up to 1,519 SDR (~₹1.72 lakh as of December 2024 revision)
+- Lost or damaged: Up to 1,519 SDR (~₹1.72 lakh as of December 2024 revision)

-• Delayed baggage: Reasonable essentials reimbursed up to SDR cap
+- Delayed baggage: Reasonable essentials reimbursed up to SDR cap

-• Excess valuation declaration: Available at check-in for high-value items
+- Excess valuation declaration: Available at check-in for high-value items

 How to file a baggage claim

 Report missing or damaged baggage at the arrivals baggage service counter before leaving the airport.
-Get a Property Irregularity Report (PIR) number — required for all subsequent claims.
+Get a Property Irregularity Report (PIR) number, required for all subsequent claims.
 Submit damage receipts and bag photos within 7 days for damage, 21 days for lost or delayed bags via the Air India Express customer service portal.

 Web Check-in Window and Procedures

 Air India Express web check-in opens 48 hours before scheduled departure and closes 60 minutes before domestic flights or 75 minutes before international flights (Air India Express, 2025).
 Auto check-in activates for unchecked bookings between 48 and 6 hours pre-departure.
+Web check-in is free; seats and extra baggage are the paid extras.

 Web check-in step-by-step

-1. Visit airindiaexpress.com or open the mobile app
+- Visit airindiaexpress.com or open the mobile app

-2. Click “Web Check-in” and enter PNR + last name
+- Click “Web Check-in” and enter PNR + last name

-3. Select seat (free for Biz, paid for other tiers)
+- Select seat (free for Biz, paid for other tiers)

-4. Confirm baggage details and pre-purchase any excess
+- Confirm baggage details and pre-purchase any excess

-5. Receive boarding pass via email/SMS or download to wallet
+- Receive boarding pass via email/SMS or download to wallet

 Bag drop counter timings